www.handicapmd.com - HandicapMD

 GET DMV DISABILITY PARKING TAG ONLINE

-To get your disabled person's parking permits or disabled person's license plate, this can be done for all the vehicles you own.
+To get your disability permits or disability license plate, this can be done for all the vehicles you own.
 However, you must be a legitimately disabled person before you will get approval.
 The good news is that there is no additional fee for an extra disability permits or plate.

 To find out if you qualify, just continue to read our article.
-It lays out the information you need to know in order to get your disabled parking permits.
+It lays out the information you need to know in order to get your disability permits.
 Another piece of good news is that you can order new or replacement placards online.

 Are you eligible for Disability Parking Placard or plates?